kcskier/k3s-cluster-demo/05-Persistent-Volumes/05-Persistent-Volumes.md

 > *Note* - This may take a few minutes to apply.

 ## Distributed Storage
-Local-path volumes are great for single Modes, but they create problems if you need data to exist across multiple Nodes.
+Local-path volumes are great for single Node setups, but they create problems if you need data to exist across multiple Nodes.
 Because the data is stored on a single Node’s disk, if a Pod is rescheduled from `rd-rp52` to `rd-rp31`, the Pod will no longer have access to the files it wrote when it was running on `rd-rp52`.

 This is where **Distributed Storage** comes in.
 Distributed storage adds resilience and replication to persistent storage.
 Instead of the data existing on only one node, it is automatically replicated in the background to other participating nodes and reattached to a Pod when rescheduling occurs.
 This provides highly available storage and allows Pods to move freely across the cluster without worrying about which node holds the data.